MischaU8/yumyum/display/focus-object-in-outliner_hZ4Ulc3ZfqY.md

-the forward slash or period key the outliner will navigate to The Selection use this handy command to find objects in the outliner in dense scenes oh look at the time thank you
+the forward slash or period key the outliner will navigate to The Selection use this handy command to find objects in the outliner in dense scenes